pyarelal-mountblue/contact-lists/README.md

     ```

   - ### Step 5 :-
-    Paste the url in the browser to view this project.
+    Paste the URL in the browser to view this project.
-    ```http
+    ```HTTP
     http://localhost:3000/
     ```